 The series is inspired by the medieval altarpieces consisting of a main image and a predella below.

-The works are built by assembling photographs and video stills taken from three live performances of The Finger and the Moon Project, a research that opens up new conceptual, semantic and aesthetic perspectives .
+The works are built by assembling photographs and video stills taken from the live performances of The Finger and the Moon Project.
+All the images are not taken in the studio but they assemble the results of the live performances, constituing a research that opens up new conceptual, semantic and aesthetic perspectives .

 For video works: